arclabs561/rank-refine/README.md

 - MaxSim = 0.95 + 0.92 = 1.87

 This captures token-level alignment: "capital" and "France" both have strong matches, even if they appear in different parts of the document.
 Single-vector embeddings average these signals and lose precision.

+**Token-level alignment and highlighting**: Unlike single-vector embeddings, ColBERT can show exactly which document tokens match each query token.
+Use `maxsim_alignments()` to get alignment pairs, or `highlight_matches()` to extract highlighted token indices for snippet extraction.

 **When to use**:
 - Second-stage reranking (after dense retrieval)